energy-storage-analysis/LDES-Survey/cap_cost/datasets/pub/kale_2018/README.md

+Materials strength-to-weight ratio of metal and composite materials.

 Kale, V., Secanell, M., 2018.
 A comparative study between optimal metal and composite rotors for flywheel energy storage systems.
 Energy Reports 4, 576–585. https://doi.org/10/gm8c9v

-# Composite materials:
+## Development:

+TODO: the tensile strenght of two axes of composite materials is just averaged, see comment in processing script.

+## Determining meaning of acronyms
-## CRFP: carbon fiber reinforced plastic
+### CRFP: carbon fiber reinforced plastic

 I think carbon fibers with an epoxy materx are CRFP, i.e. the plastic can also mean 'epoxy'.
 Like this